mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

   )
 {% endhighlight %}

 The `plyr` package contains various methods that do the `split-apply-combine` scenario on many different kinds of inputs producing different outputs.
-The `ddply` method is one that takes a data frame and produces a data frame, but you could use a method that produces a list or any of the other methods available at the library.
+The `ddply` method is one that takes a data frame and produces a data frame (that's why it's `dd`), but you could use a method that produces a list or any of the other methods available at the library.

 Here we provide our data frame as the first argument, then the list of variables we want to use as the `split`, then how the result will be built (`summarise` means we want a new object to be built from scratch) and then the fields we will want included at this new data frame.
 For this case, all we want is the `count` field, the value for the field is the operation you want to apply (it does not have to be a function) and it has access to all fields at the data frame you provided, that's why we just say `event` here instead of `data$event`.